 Getting Around: Navigating Israel’s Transportation Options

-While Israel might be small in size, it boasts a robust and modern transportation system that ensures visitors can easily move around.
-Let’s rank the top means of transportation:
+While Israel might be small in size, it has a modern transportation system that helps visitors move around efficiently.
+Here are the most practical options:

-- Taxis: The easiest and most direct way to get from point A to point B. With the convenience of apps like Gett or Yango, you can hail a taxi from almost anywhere in the country.
-These apps not only allow for cashless payments but also offer features like ride-tracking, ensuring both safety and convenience.
+- Taxis: The easiest and most direct way to get from point A to point B. With apps like Gett or Yango, you can order a taxi from almost anywhere in the country.
+These apps allow card payments and ride tracking.

 Making the Most of Your Money in Israel